 The quizzes, multiple-choice tests, and midterm and final exams that many higher education faculty rely on to assess student learning can be less than inclusive for some students by, for example, not incorporating real-world context.
-As educators move toward more equity-centered teaching, they are exploring the possibilities of equity-minded assessment for reducing barriers to equity for Black, Latinx, Indigenous and poverty-affected students.
+As educators move toward more equity-centered teaching, they are exploring the possibilities of equity-minded assessment for reducing barriers to equity for Black, Latino, Indigenous and poverty-affected students.

 H. Ray Keith, Program Development Consultant at Achieving the Dream, recently facilitated a digital justice learning circle on equity-minded assessment, in which participants explored their teaching and assessment practices through a culturally responsive and equity-minded lens.
 “We had participants think about how their current assessment practices aligned with equity-minded teaching goals,” Keith explains.